Halley's Comet: 1986

 Daily motion across sky during the 1986 passage of Halley's Comet.
 The section of the ecliptic from Capricornus on the left to Leo on the right is shown.

 The 1986 apparition of Halley's Comet was the least favourable on record.
 In February 1986, the comet and the Earth were on opposite sides of the Sun, creating the worst possible viewing circumstances for Earth observers during the previous 2,000 years.
 Halley's closest approach was 0.42 au.
-Additionally, increased light pollution from urbanisation caused many people to fail in attempts to see the comet.
+Additionally, increased light pollution from urbanisation caused many people to fail in their attempts to see the comet.
 With the help of binoculars, observation from areas outside cities was more successful.
-Further, the comet appeared brightest when it was almost invisible from the northern hemisphere in March and April 1986, with best opportunities occurring when the comet could be sighted close to the horizon at dawn and dusk, if not obscured by clouds.
+Furthermore, the comet appeared brightest when it was almost invisible from the northern hemisphere in March and April 1986, with the best opportunities occurring when the comet could be sighted close to the horizon at dawn and dusk if it was not obscured by clouds.

-The approach of the comet was first detected by astronomers David C. Jewitt and G. Edward Danielson on 16 October 1982 using the 5.1 m Hale Telescope at Mount Palomar and a CCD camera.
+The approach of the comet was first detected by the astronomers David C. Jewitt and G. Edward Danielson on 16 October 1982, using the 5.1 m Hale Telescope at Mount Palomar and a CCD camera.

 The first visual observation of the comet on its 1986 return was by an amateur astronomer, Stephen James O'Meara, on 24 January 1985.
 O'Meara used a home-built 24 in telescope on top of Mauna Kea to detect the magnitude 19.6 comet.
 The first to observe Halley's Comet with the naked eye during its 1986 apparition were Stephen Edberg (then serving as the coordinator for amateur observations at the NASA Jet Propulsion Laboratory) and Charles Morris on 8 November 1985.